-- 1. Kill the cred2 control script: tmux a -t Devices:Track_Cam then send a ctrl-c - Note: when the control script dies, its tmux will also close and the next KPIC device's tmux will open; be patient and check if you are still in the cred2 tmux BEFORE sending any further ctrl-c to avoid killing other device's control scripts. - b.
+- 1. Quick Fixes: Follow prompts provided after running the script.
+If this quick fix does not work proceed to step 2 - a.
+Processing frozen(view raw unchecked) kpic_reset_shm PROC - b.
+CRED2 frozen(view raw checked) kpic_reset_shm CRED2 - c.
+Note: Try taking a new background or setting FPS after running a quick fix to ensure processing and cred2 control scripts are acting correctly. - Kill the cred2 control script: tmux a -t Devices:Track_Cam then send a ctrl-c - a.
+Note: when the control script dies, its tmux will also close and the next KPIC device's tmux will open; be patient and check if you are still in the cred2 tmux BEFORE sending any further ctrl-c to avoid killing other device's control scripts.

+b.
 If the control script doesn't die, you'll probably have to do a ps -aux | grep kpicctrl_Track_Cam, note the pid in the second column, and then use kill -9 <pid>.
+Since we hard-killed the daemon, the shared memory didn't clean up so delete the Tracking Camera's DSTAT shm using:

+'''

+rm $RELDIR/var/kpic/shms/Track_Cam/DSTAT.shm

+'''

-Since we hard-killed the daemon, the shared memory didn't clean up so delete the Tracking Camera's DSTAT shm using: rm \$RELDIR/var/kpic/shms/Track_Cam/DSTAT.shm - 2.
-Now restart the track cam control script - a.
-Start a new kpython3 session by typing kpython3 in a new KPIC terminal.
+- 3. Now restart the track cam control script - a.
+Start a new kpython3 session by typing kpython3 in a new KPIC terminal. - b.

-b.
 In that kpython3 session, enter: